 As Pim summarises: “Having a good grasp on what ‘makes up’ character is the first step in becoming a skilled leader — someone capable of helping young people and athletes to develop their character.”

 Pim defines team culture as “the sum of all your people and their behaviours.”
 Essentially, the characteristics and beliefs we help our athletes to develop will determine the overarching identity of our team.

 He also identifies five key components — Purpose, Vision, Core Values, Standards, and Results — around which to build a team culture.
 A positive team culture won’t be led by one individual, but by a collective, whereupon the team identifies the characteristics it wants to exhibit and seeks to turn them into visible behaviours.

 Ultimately, creating a team culture goes hand-in-hand with our work to help individuals form their own character strengths and identity; the character strengths and values that they develop will shape our team culture (and, subsequently, our team identity); but, in turn, our team culture will impact the characteristics and values that athletes develop within our coaching environment.

 How to Create a Positive Team Culture

-Shared ownership of values can be integral to achieving ‘buy-in’ from athletes, and to creating a culture in which teammates hold each other accountable for maintaining team standards — a powerful tool in transforming character strengths from mere words into observable behaviours.
+A strong team identity will always reflect athletes and other key stakeholders within the team; shared ownership of values can be integral to achieving ‘buy-in’ from athletes, and to creating a culture in which teammates hold each other accountable for maintaining team standards — a powerful tool in transforming character strengths from mere words into observable behaviours.